nicknisi/nicknisi.com/posts/git-worktrees.md

 ## How I use worktrees to get things done

 I will use my `git bare-clone` script to set up a new, bare repository ready-to-go for creating multiple worktrees.
-In the way I work, I will crate a new worktree for each feature that I am working on, meaning I will have several worktrees that I regularly prune with `git worktree remove`.
+In the way I work, I will create a new worktree for each feature that I am working on, meaning I will have several worktrees that I regularly prune with `git worktree remove`.
 However, there are a few stable worktrees that I will perpetually keep around in a project.